Now that you are familiar with the top branding agencies, it is time for you to find the right branding agency for your needs.

 Maintaining a good brand reputation is critical for any organization.
 One of the more reputation-focused brandings is Corporate Branding, also known as Organizational Branding.
 It reflects across the entire organization, including its mission, core values, promise to its stakeholders, services, products, employees, corporate social responsibility, culture, and personality.

 Any activity carried out by the company can have long-term, positive, or negative effects on its reputation.
 Consumers start associating performance, promise, trust, and beliefs with the name, which automatically drives brand-recognition.
+One interesting fact you need to keep in mind is that 82% of people are likely to trust a company whose high-ranking executives avidly use social media.

 For example, Nike has a strong brand image amongst the athletes, sports enthusiasts, and anyone who loves fitness.
-Its mission statement, “To inspire and motivate every athlete or fitness aficionados in the world and innovate,” is reflected across all their platforms and aligns with their swoosh mark logo, “Just do it.”
+Its mission statement, “To inspire and motivate every athlete or fitness aficionado in the world and innovate,” is reflected across all their platforms and aligns with their swoosh mark logo, “Just do it.”

 Personal branding or Individual branding is viral amongst politicians, celebrities, athletes, digital marketers, or even social media influencers.
 Personal branding makes it possible for famous people to maintain a positive public image or establish an out-of-the-box personality.